leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 * Add  a docstring bellow the calculate_mean function:

     ```python
-    """ This function computes the mean of a one dimensional array.
+    """ This function computes the mean of an array.
     Input: An one dimensional array
     Output: The mean of the array
     """